maplight/votersedge-voting-info/voting-info/states/il/all-elections/en/ways-to-vote/vote-healthcare-facility.md

+---
+title: "What if I am admitted to a healthcare facility?"
+published: true
+weight: 5
+section: "ways-to-vote"
+priority: Minor
+---
 If you are a registered voter and you are admitted to a healthcare facility **no more than 14 days** before Election Day and are unable to travel to your polling place, you are entitled to personal delivery of your ballot.
 If you are admitted to a healthcare facility more than 14 days before the election, you may apply for a vote-by-mail ballot.

 **In order to vote in this way, follow these steps:**